redlink-gmbh/solrlib/README.md

     # Only relevant in cloud-mode
     solrlib.max-shards-per-node = 1

     # Only used by standalone and cloud
     #      option to disable automatic configuration update/deployment
     #      to remote servers.
 You might not have the karma to do so.
     solrlib.deploy-cores = true

+    # Only used by embedded
+    #      option to delete the solrlib-home upon shutdown
+    solrlib.delete-on-shutdown = false

 ## License